phalcon-orphanage/docs/en/db-layer.md

 }
 ```

-In addition to standard transactions, [Phalcon\Db](api/Phalcon_Db) provides built-in support for [nested transactions](https://en.wikipedia.org/wiki/Nested_transaction) (if the database system used supports them).
+In addition to standard transactions, [Phalcon\Db](api/Phalcon_Db) provides built-in support for [nested transactions][nested_transactions] (if the database system used supports them).
 When you call begin() for a second time a nested transaction is created:

 ```php
 <?php